Skip to content

 • An uneven coating application

-• Improper mixture of two-part materials
+• An improper mixture of two-part materials

 • Residue on the coating surface